 Projects can last between one and three years.
 Contracts cannot be extended beyond three years.
-A project's third year of funding is contingent on progress toward project objectives and availability of funds.
-Funding for the third year will be decided after the site visit in the second year.
 Grantees unable to complete their projects within three years are permitted to apply for the AGRI Crop Research Grant for funding to finish addressing their objectives.
-The new project must have objectives not included in the previously funded project and a wider scope.
+However, the new project must have objectives not included in the previously funded project and a wider scope.